aws-samples/aws-health-aware/README.md

 $ terraform apply
 ```

-## AHA WITH AWS Organizations on Management Account using Terraform
+## AHA with AWS Organizations on Management or Delegated Administrator Account using Terraform

 1. [Enable Health Organizational View](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html) from the console, so that you can aggregate all Personal Health Dashboard (PHD) events for all accounts in your AWS Organization.
 2. Have at least 1 [endpoint](#configuring-an-endpoint) configured (you can have multiple)